Infinite Recycling and Beyond

 Lead Batteries Set the Standard for Recycling

 Bridging the old to new is the lead battery industry’s specialty.
-Lead battery manufacturers design lead batteries for recycling, making them the most recycled consumer product in America (aluminum cans are second), according to the U.S. Environmental Protection Agency.
+Lead battery manufacturers design lead batteries for recycling, making them the most recycled consumer product in America, according to the U.S. Environmental Protection Agency.
 That’s made lead batteries the gold standard in how to create a highly successful, closed-loop, domestic circular economy – one where no other industry can compare.

 The lead battery industry has optimized the fact that lead in lead batteries can be infinitely recycled without any loss of quality or performance.
 At their end of life, lead batteries are separated into three key components – all of which are 100% recyclable – lead, plastic and acid.
 They are then turned into the valuable raw materials U.S. manufacturers need to create new lead batteries and restart the cycle of use-recycle-remanufacture.